agonlat/trajectory_prediction/README.md

 data/processed/
 ```

-To run the full pipeline, you must **manually download the dataset** and insert it into the correct folder (see below).
+To run the full pipeline, you must **manually download the dataset** and insert it into the correct folder.

 ---